mitchellcohen3/ceres_nav/README.md

 $ pip install -e .
 ```

-In this example, the state to be estimated is the IMU state, consisting of orientation $\mathbf{C}_{ab} \in SO(3)$, velocity $\mathbf{v}_a$, position $\mathbf{r}_a$, gyroscope bias, and accelerometer bias.
-This example showcases how the library allows for easily changing the state representation.
-For example, the user can either represent the state as an element of
+## Implemented State Types and Factors
+The following state types are currently implemented in the library:
+- $\mathbb{R}^n$ states used to represent generic vector states,
+- $SO(3)$ states used to represent 3D orientations,
+- $SE(3)$ states used to represent 3D poses (orientation + position),
+- $SE_2(3)$ states used to represent extended poses (orientation + velocity +
+  position),

+The following factors are currently implemented in the library:
+- AbsolutePositionFactor for absolute position measurements from, for example, a GPS.
+- RelativePoseFactor - used to represent relative pose measurements (e.g., from
+  visual odometry or LiDAR odometry),
+- RelativeLandmarkFactor - used to represent 3D landmarks measurements in the
+  body frame of a sensor,
+- PreintegratedIMUFactor - represents a preintegrated IMU measurement between
+  two states.

 ## Acknowledgements
-This repo is inspired partially by [libRSF](https://github.com/TUC-ProAut/libRSF), another great library for robust estimation using Ceres. `libRSF` only supports autodiff cost functions, while this repo supports traditional Ceres cost functions with analytic differentiation and provides tools to additionally check Jacobians numerically.
-The use of analytical derivatives becomes important when implementing sliding window filters for specific problems, such as visual-inertial odometry where the evaluation point of the Jacobians must be artificially modified to ensure consistency.
+The marginalization code in this repo is adapted from the
+[libRSF](https://github.com/TUC-ProAut/libRSF) library, another great library
+for robust estimation using Ceres.
+Parts of the structure of the repo are also
+inspired by `libRSF`. `libRSF` only supports autodiff cost functions, while this
+repo supports traditional Ceres cost functions with analytic differentiation and
+provides tools to additionally check Jacobians numerically.
+The use of
+analytical derivatives becomes important when implementing sliding window
+filters for specific problems, such as visual-inertial odometry where the
+evaluation point of the Jacobians must be artificially modified to ensure
+consistency after marginalization.

 ## Disclaimer
 Note: this repo is still very much a work in progress, and more complex examples will be added soon!
 Contributions and thoughts are always welcome :)